memgraph/docs/cypher-manual/clauses/where.md

 ### 1.5.
 Filter with relationship properties

-Just as with node properties, relationship properties can be used as filters.
+Just as with node properties, relationship properties can be used as filters:

 ```cypher
 MATCH (:Country {name: 'United Kingdom'})-[r]-(p)